Technigo/project-design-handoff/README.md

 # Design Handoff

-This was a build done by Sima Boreiri who designed a webpage in mobile tablet and desktop.
-I built it as best as I could using React and a variety of different styled components.
+This was a design done by Sima Boreiri who gave me a figma file with specifications for the website in mobile, tablet and desktop.
+I built it using React and a variety of different styled components.

 ## The problem